Estimated reading time: 17 minutes

 Are there alternatives to Kong

-Yes, as you would expect, there are a lot of copy-kongs that are cheaper.
-However, I would not invest in one of these as they are just that cheap copies and not as tough and durable and won’t last as long, so is a false economy.
+Yes, as you would expect, there are many cheaper copy-kongs.
+However, I would not invest in one of these as they are just that cheap, not as tough and durable, and won’t last as long, so it is a false economy.

 In conclusion

-Kongs are a great way to make feeding your dog more fun by adding enrichment to the dogs’ day.
+Kongs are a great way to make feeding your dog more fun by enriching its day.

-They are also one of the most versatile dog toys you can get on the market and can be used instead of the tennis ball or sticks for a game of fetch, a way of ditching the food bowl and a refreshing summer treat, amongst other things.
+They are also among the most versatile dog toys on the market.
+They can be used instead of the tennis ball or sticks for a game of fetch, a way of ditching the food bowl, and a refreshing summer treat, among other things.